Kerima (actress): Ethnicity

 To create more publicity for Kerima and the movie Outcast, an 'exotic island girl' image consistent with her role was created by the film's executive producer, Alexander Korda.
 He claimed she was born in Algeria.
 A search of birth records in Algerian newspapers conducted around 2006 did not find any record of her birth.
 Her husband Guy Hamilton, an assistant director of Outcast, was then contacted and asked about Kerima's background.
 He confirmed that she was born in France to French parents, was a French citizen, and that Korda created the stage name Kerima (which means 'Noble' in Arabic) and the associated persona of an exotic Javanese native to promote the film.

 Her exotic looks enabled her to play many nationalities, including an Egyptian in Land of the Pharaohs, a Vietnamese in The Quiet American, and an Italian in La Lupa.
 In addition to Algerian, she has also been described as "a beautiful Pakistani actress", as well as Italian, Indonesian, and Tunisian.

 Personal life

 Kerima, real name Miriam Charrière, was born in Toulouse to French parents.
 She studied medicine before finding success in acting.
 (Another source says that she was "selling jewellery in the South of France".)
 By age 23, she was fluent in French, Spanish, and Italian.
 She was "discovered" in Paris by the director of Outcast of the Islands, Carol Reed.

 In January 1953, Kerima secretly married Greek actor Alexis Revidis in Rome; the couple did not publicize the marriage until October.
 They were later divorced.
 Her second marriage was to Guy Hamilton, who was an assistant director for Outcast of the Islands, after they met again many years later in Rome.
 They lived in a villa in Andratx on the Mediterranean island of Mallorca from the mid-1970s.

+Kerima died in July 2014, at the age of 89.
 Hamilton died in April 2016.

 Magazine covers

-Kerima was the subject of the following magazine covers:
+Among others, Kerima was the subject of the following magazine covers: